sktime/sktime/docs/source/get_involved/governance.rst

 membership votes are subject to:

 * a 2/3 majority of all cast votes, and
-* a simple majority approval of all the current CoC committee members.

 The vote will take place in private communication channels and will be anonymous.